kylethmas/HPE-Placement-Review-Poster/README.md

 The Microservice Dependency Tracker could be expanded to include:
 - **AI-Based Analysis**: Using machine learning to predict potential service failures based on historical data.
 - **Alerting System**: Integrating alert mechanisms to notify developers of critical issues in real-time.
-- **Integration with Additional Cloud Providers**: Extending support beyond HPE’s GreenLake to include other cloud platforms like AWS, Azure, and GCP.

 ## Contact Information
 For more information or collaboration opportunities, please reach out via email: 2548971t@student.gla.ac.uk